gr3gor1/MAB_UCB/README.md

 # MAB_UCB
-This repository contains the code for comparing the performance of various UCB algorithms on ADNNs
+This repository contains the code for comparing the performance of various UCB algorithms in ADNNs towards the unsupervised threshold learning procedure taking place during inference of samples.